AdobeDocs/commerce-knowledge-base.en/help/faq/general/backup-snapshot-on-cloud-faq.md

   <strong>2025-01-13 08:42:17.123000+00:00</strong>

+* The mount will be available for 7 days and the retention period cannot be extended.
+If you need to preserve a snapshot beyond this time, you must copy it to a different folder or external server within that timeframe
 * Support does not generate any manual snapshots on demand.
 Also, note that support does not perform the rollback or restoration of the database for you - they retrieve the snapshot, but you must restore the database yourself.
 * Automatic snapshots are created **regardless of the live state** of your site (snapshots are also created for sites that have not been launched yet).
 Automatic backups are stored in a separate system and are not accessible to the public.
 You can [submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-commerce-support/adobe-commerce-help-center-user-guide) to request a special backup or to restore from a specific backup providing the date, time, and timezone in the ticket.
 Support does not generate any manual snapshots on demand.